civicsource/workspace-versioner/README.md

 > A poor man's [lerna](https://github.com/lerna/lerna).

 This tool will set the version field for all `package.json`s in a [yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces/) to the same specified version.
 It will also take care of updating any cross references within the workspace to that same version as well.
+If no workspaces are found in the root `package.json`, it will just update the root `package.json` `version` field.

-We run this on our [build server](https://teamcity.archoninfosys.com/) to set the version number in our frontend workspace to the same build-server generated version number.
+We run this on our [build server](https://teamcity.archoninfosys.com/) to set the version number in our frontend workspace to the build-server generated version number.

 ## Usage